Psychology and Self Improvement

 4. Some goals are becoming less and less likely to achieve.

 Some goals you may still be very interested in, but you simply don’t have the physical and mental resources to do them.
-They are becoming unlikelihoods.
+They are becoming not likelihoods.
 Maybe you’re simply “not good enough” to become a professional baseball player, or a local politician, or a model – so what, most of us aren’t.
 We have to sometimes accept our limitations, and if you can acknowledge which goals are becoming more and more unrealistic, then you can filter them from the list and divert your attention on more important things.
 Yeah, it sucks, and it can temporarily hurt your drive, but it is better than wasting resources on things that you stand little chance of accomplishing.

 5. Some goals you are on your way towards completing.